More <

 • One half liter of blood is removed from the body each week until the body's iron stores are depleted.
 This may take many months to do.

-• After that, the procedure may be done less often to maintain normal iron storage.
+• After that, the procedure may be done less often to maintain normal iron stores.

 Why the procedure is needed depends on your symptoms and levels of hemoglobin and serum ferritin and how much iron you take in your diet.